telosnetwork/native-to-evm-transaction/README.md

 const linkedAddress = evmAccount.address;
 ```

-_We get the sender's EVM account from its native account, but you could also lookup & hardcode that EVM account directly._
+_We get the sender's EVM account from the native account, but you could also lookup & hardcode that native linked EVM account directly._

 **Nonce**
 ```